satisfactorymodding/ficsit-cli/README.md

 ## Game Installations

 The app needs to know where the game is installed.
+Unlike SMM, fixit-cli will **not** auto-detect your installation.

-On Steam, this will be
+For a default Steam installation on Windows, this path will be

-    C:\Program Files (x86)\Steam\steamapps\common\Satisfactory
+    "C:\Program Files (x86)\Steam\steamapps\common\Satisfactory"

-When running on Windows, it should auto-detect this path and you have nothing to worry about.

-But this won't be the case When running on MacOS with Satisfactory installed in Crossover.
-In this case you have to add the installation manually.
-The path to a crossover-installed game, assuming a bottle named "Steam" will be
+For a game installed to the default path under crossover in MacOS, assuming a bottle named "Steam", the install location will be:

-    ~/Library/Application\ Support/CrossOver/Bottles/Steam/drive_c/Program\ Files\ \(x86\)/Steam/steamapps/common/Satisfactory
+    "${HOME}/Library/Application Support/CrossOver/Bottles/Steam/drive_c/Program Files (x86)/Steam/steamapps/common/Satisfactory"

 The command to add an installation is then:

-    ficsit-cli installation add <path>
+    ficsit-cli installation add <path-including-quotes>

+See [Modding FAQ|https://docs.ficsit.app/satisfactory-modding/latest/faq.html#Files_GameInstall] for more information, including the path on Epic and how to find non-default paths.

 ## Troubleshooting